masalinas/doc-step-ca/README.md

 The authority configuration has been saved in /Users/miguel/.step/config/defaults.json.
 ```

-## Register certificates to be trusted from our CA
+## Register certificates

+To establish system-wide trust of your CA, so your certificates will be trusted by curl and other programs.
+Execute
+this command to install your root CA certificate intro your system's trust store

 ```
 step certificate install $(step path)/certs/root_ca.crt